alfar0x/alfar-linea/README.md

 - `fixed`:
     - `encryptedFileName` - Specify the file name in the `assets` folder containing decrypted data.
 It will create new file in assets folder with encrypted data

-If config and assets files are ready you can run script as described [below](#running)
+If config and assets files are ready you can run soft as described [below](#running)

 ## Eth Returner